Skip to main content

 The Promise Tree of Alden was developed by Tonguç Bodur.

-The Promise Tree of Alden has received positive reviews from players.
+The Promise Tree of Alden has received very positive reviews from players.
 Most players liked The Promise Tree of Alden for its story but disliked it for its gameplay.

 The Promise Tree of Alden is a single player game.